SuperGDPWYL/docs/src/en/space-station-14/round-flow/antagonists/MalfunctioningAI.md

 The Malfunctioning AI also serves to make the commonly complained-about "validhunting AI" less effective, as the AI can no longer be automatically trusted.
 An AI accusing a player of a crime could be doing it to distract Security from the real threat -- themselves.

 ## Features to be added
+*Note: All values given in this design document are subject to change and are not guaranteed to be balanced  Testing should reveal which values are best.*
 A new antagonist, the Malfunctioning AI.
 The Malfunctioning AI gamerule is a subgamemode that has a 15% chance to occur if the AI has the antagonist enabled.

 When the Malfunctioning AI gamerule is active, all station silicons gain a zeroth law: **"Accomplish your/your AI's objectives at all costs."** This law allows silicons to ignore their standard, typically Crewsimov lawset in order to further their objectives.
 This law will always be added when a silicon's laws change while the AI is in their core.